-Participation: Regular weekly participation in this course is mandatory: you must submit course assignments, engage in discussion groups, follow along with the course material provided, attend online and in-person class meetings, and write all five essays.
+Participation: Regular weekly participation in this course is mandatory: you must submit course assignments, engage in discussion groups, follow along with the course material provided, and write all five essays.
 Students are also required to engage with each other and me in an appropriate, respectful, and positive manner.